WE-CAN: Virtual Cafe for Women Entrepreneurs

 About this Event

-Virtual Cafe is an online discussion group to share thoughts, ideas, tools and solutions as we build a positive community of women entrepreneurs in the greater Kingston region.
+The WE-CAN Virtual Cafe is an online discussion group event designed to share thoughts, ideas, tools and solutions as we build a positive community of women entrepreneurs in the greater Kingston region and beyond.

-Attendees will be emailed a Zoom link to the online session the day before the event.
+NOTE: Attendees will be emailed a Zoom link to the online session by separate email prior to the event.

 ABOUT THE WE-CAN PROJECT: